 - Poor balance

 - Muscle weakness

-Here is the big point: Elderly people without these risks have a twelve percent chance of falling.
+Here is the big point: Falls in elderly people without these risks have a twelve percent chance occurring.
 Those with all three have almost a 100% chance of falling!

 FREE Detailed Profile Reports on CCRCs/Life Plan Communities